 7. STAALMEESTERSBRUG LOVE LOCK BRIDGE

-This love-lock bridge lies in the prettiest location in Amsterdam.
-The Staalmeestersburg bridge crosses over the romantic Groenburgwal canal and people come from far and wide with their loved ones to lock a padlock on the bridge to signify love.
+This love-lock bridge, also known as the Staalmeestersburg, lies in the prettiest location in Amsterdam.
+The bridge crosses over the romantic Groenburgwal canal and people come from far and wide with their loved ones to lock a padlock on the bridge to signify love.

 8. DUTCH STREET FOOD